Fusion86/HU-ATP/README.md

 # SmickelScript

+Crappy programming language made for a school assignment.
+Heavily influenced by JavaScript/TypeScript.

+## TODO

+- [required] Allow interpreter to pass arguments to the entry point (e.g. main or own func)
+- Better error message when a function is missing a return statement (but a return typehint is given)
+- Print statement without newline?
+- Some interesting example code

 ## Numbers

 If a negative sign 'touches' a number it will always be interpreted as a negative number.